wietzesuijker/alertzarr/README.md

 ## Run from GitHub Actions

 Use the `Demo AlertZarr` workflow (`.github/workflows/demo.yml`) to execute the same steps on a GitHub-hosted runner.
 Trigger it via **Actions → Demo AlertZarr → Run workflow**, choose a sample alert, and download the uploaded `alertzarr-run-report` artifact for the resulting summary JSON.
+Scene search now runs by default so the report lists real Sentinel-2 candidates; uncheck the input if you want to force the older offline placeholder mode.

 ## Next Steps
 - Replace sample alerts with live API polling and webhook integrations.